spinngit/Arduino-Micro-Simple-MIDI-Controller/README.md

 2. Open and configure Controller Settings on Traktor PRO

-3. Choose the "Controller Manager" and select "Gener Midi"
+3. Choose the "Controller Manager", select "Gener Midi" and set IN-port as " Arduino Micro"

 4. Set notes from Togggle to Modifier Condition of M8 as C3= 1 / D3= 2.